benbarth/hacktoberfest-swag/README.md

 Support your favorite project with a [donation](https://hacktoberfest.com/donate).

-You can contribute by resolving a [Hacktoberfest issue on GitHub](https://github.com/search?q=label%3AHacktoberfest&state=open&type=Issues).
+Contribute by resolving a [Hacktoberfest issue on GitHub](https://github.com/search?q=label%3AHacktoberfest&state=open&type=Issues).

 New to contributing?
 You can look for [good first issues](https://github.com/search?utf8=✓&q=label%3A"good+first+issue"&type=Issues) or go to [Up For Grabs](https://up-for-grabs.net/#/).